cnabio/cnab-spec/101-bundle-json.md

 ## Outputs

 The `outputs` section of the `bundle.json` defines which outputs an application will produce during the course of executing a bundle.
-Outputs are expected to be written to one or more files on the file system of the invocation image.
+Outputs are expected to be written to one or more files on the file system of an invocation image.
 The location of this file MUST be provided in the output definition.
+If a bundle has no invocation images, the outputs section SHOULD be omitted.

 Output specifications are flat (not tree-like), consisting of name/value pairs.
 The output definition includes a destination the output will be written to, along with a definition to help validate their contents.